wkumari/draft-wkumari-owe/README.md

-   this is intended for low-end, unmanaged guest access networks such as SOHO networks that would otherwise either be left unencrypted, or whose password would be shared via other means such as posting it on the wall of the coffeeshop.
+   this is intended for low-end, unmanaged guest access networks such as SOHO networks that would otherwise either be left unencrypted, or whose password would be shared via other means such as posting it on the wall of the coffee shop.

-Kumari & George         Expires February 20, 2016               [Page 4]
+Kumari & George         Expires February 21, 2016               [Page 4]

 Internet-Draft              draft-wkumari-owe                August 2015